Automounter

 Frequently, one or more fileservers will become inaccessible (down for maintenance, on a remote and temporarily disconnected network, or accessed via a congested link).
 Administrators also often find it necessary to relocate data from one file server to another - to resolve capacity issues and balance the load.
 Having data mount-points automated makes it easier to reconfigure client systems in such cases.

 These factors combine to pose challenges to older "static" management methods of filesystem mount tables (the fstab files on Unix systems).
 Automounter utilities address these challenges and allow sysadmins to consolidate and centralize the associations of mountpoints (directory names) to the exports.
 When done properly, users can transparently access files and directories as if all of their workstations and other nodes attach to a single enterprise-wide filesystem.

 One can also use automounters to define multiple repositories for read-only data; client systems can automatically choose which repository to mount based on availability, file-server load, or proximity on the network.

 Home directories

-Many establishments will have a number of file servers which host the home directories of various users.
+Multiple establishments will have a number of file servers which host the home directories of various users.
 All workstations and other nodes internal to such organizations (typically all those behind a common firewall separating them from the Internet) will be configured with automounter services so that any user logging into any node implicitly triggers access to his or her own home directory which, consequently, is mounted at a common mountpoint, such as /home/user.
-This allows users to access their own files from anywhere in the enterprise, which is extremely useful in UNIX environments, where users may frequently invoke commands on many remote systems via various job-dispatching commands such as ssh, telnet, rsh or rlogin, or via the X11 or VNC protocols.
+This allows users to access their own files from anywhere in the enterprise, which is useful in UNIX environments, where users may frequently invoke commands on a number of remote systems via various job-dispatching commands such as ssh, telnet, rsh or rlogin, or via the X11 or VNC protocols.